Jacob Rodrigues Pereira: Biography

 Jacob Rodrigues Pereira was born in Peniche, Portugal, a descendant of a Portuguese Crypto-Jewish family from Chacim, Trás-os-Montes.
 His baptismal name was Francisco António Rodrigues, and his parents were João Lopes Dias and Leonor Rodrigues Pereira.
 In about 1741 he and his mother and siblings moved to Bordeaux and returned to Judaism; he adopted the name Jacob and his mother Abigail Rivka Rodrigues.

+Deaf education

 Pereira formulated signs for numbers and punctuation and adapted Juan Pablo Bonet's manual alphabet by adding 30 handshapes, each corresponding to a sound instead of to a letter.
 He is therefore seen as one of the inventors of manual language for the deaf, though he did not invent it in its entirety.
 The manual alphabet has roots dating back to medieval Catholic monasteries, though Pereira did adapt the Spanish manual alphabet published (though plagiarized) by Juan Pablo Bonet to better fit the French language.

 He is sometimes miscredited with being the first person to teach a non-verbal deaf person to speak, when in fact, Pedro Ponce de León is more reliably credited as the first back in the sixteenth century.
-In 1759, he was made a member of the Royal Society of London.
+Pereira claimed to have taught a deaf student, though he had actually been instructed by deaf monk, Étienne de Fay.
+He exhibited his "accomplished" students (ones who had partial hearing, but concealed this fact) in demonstrations.